 I originally read an old copy of my father's 1979 edition.
 At 18, I bought a genuine leather, mini quad (which includes other Latter-day Saint scriptures) with a snap closure.
 It lasted the rigours of a mission in England and Wales.

-The original work in the 1970s was done by Thomas S. Monson, Boyd K. Packer, and Marvin J. Ashton, the latter of which was replaced by Bruce R. McConkie, in conjunction with the Reorganized Church of Jesus Chris of Latter Day Saints, and Cambridge University Press.
+The original work in the 1970s was done by Thomas S. Monson, Boyd K. Packer, and Marvin J. Ashton, the latter of which was replaced by Bruce R. McConkie, in conjunction with the Reorganized Church of Jesus Christ of Latter Day Saints, and Cambridge University Press.
 I didn't realize that Cambridge had been involved with LDS bible editions until I saw a copy of my grandmother's bible from the 1960s.
 The text foundation was the Cambridge Concord, where the headers and bible dictionary were used and modified, by permission of Cambridge.
 The rest, such as indexing and topical guide, also included work by James Talmage and others.

 In general, the headers and notes present a fundamentalist biblical world view.
 Most of the references are to the Book of Mormon, instead of the Bible itself, though not exclusively so, with other references to the Salt Lake church's modern editions of Doctrine and Covenants and Pearl of Great Price.
 Joseph Smith's translation (JST) excerpts are fairly extensive in the new edition.